 Follow these steps to restore your web part back to a specific state in your editing activity:

-Step 1: Access the History Window in Visual Builder
+Step 1: Access the History Window in Live Mode

-Go to the Floating Page Settings bar while in Visual Builder mode and press the clock icon.
+Go to the Floating Page Settings bar while in Live Mode and press the clock icon.

 Step 2: Determine the state you want to retrieve